Aspasia1337/IATResolution/README.md

 ---
 ## Annotating Runtime-Reconstructed Import Strings in IDA Pro

 The following Python script is designed to be run inside IDA Pro after loading the binary.
 Its purpose is to assign meaningful names to memory addresses containing dynamically reconstructed import-related strings (DLL names and API names).
-These strings do *not* exist in the PE file on disk; they are rebuilt at runtime and referenced via offsets by the dynamic import resolver.
+These strings do *not* exist in the PE file on disk; they are rebuilt at runtime and referenced via offsets by the runtime import resolver.

 By running this script, reverse engineers can improve the readability of the disassembly by labeling these strings, aiding in further analysis and understanding of the import resolution logic.